Russian-Doom/russian-doom/COMPILING.md

 To use configs provided by the installed libraries (for example, in the MSYS environment) instead of find-modules, set the `CMAKE_FIND_PACKAGE_PREFER_CONFIG` cmake option to `ON`.

+International Doom uses Link Time Optimization if it is available in the compiler.
+If it causes problems with your compiler, set `ENABLE_LTO` cmake option to `OFF`.

 To build the project, use the following command:
 ```shell
 cmake --build build